NLCMHA Important Numbers

 State of Michigan COVID-19 Hotline & Peer Warmline

-- Our state has set up a hotline to respond to health-related questions about COVID-19 and to direct residents, providers, and more to the right resources in their local communities and other state government departments.
-They can be reached from 8 A.M. to 5 P.M. seven days a week at 1-888-533-6136.
+- State Hotline – for health-related questions about COVID-19 and to direct people to the right resources in their local communities and other state government departments.

 - MDHHS launched a “warmline” operated by Certified Peer Support Specialists to aid persons with mental health needs during the COVID-19 pandemic.
 The warmline operates seven days a week from 10 a.m. to 2 a.m., at 888-PEER-753 (888-733-7753).
 Individuals calling the warmline will be provided with support by peers who have their own lived experience with mental health issues.